-Welcome to Island Walks, a new offer from ICA that will build over time to showcase some of Portland’s best walks and landmarks.
+Welcome to Tales and Trails, a new offer from ICA that will build over time to showcase some of Portland’s best walks and landmarks.

 To kickstart our offer, ICA has joined forces with Active Dorset, Dorset Council, Portland Town Council, Public Health Dorset and Wimborne Orienteers to launch three new orienteering routes for Underhill.
 The project is funded by Sport England.